IanAmbrose/Slice/python/secrets-retriever/readme.md

 - Access to a Vault server and a valid Vault token.
 - AWS credentials that have permission to create secrets in AWS Secrets Manager.

+## Input parameters
+<service>: The service for which to retrieve secrets.
+This is a required parameter.
+<env>: The environment for which to retrieve secrets.
+This is optional.
+If not provided, the script will retrieve secrets for the service irrespective of the environment.
+<sm_store_path>: AWS Secret Manager store path to upload secrets.
+This is optional.
+If provided, the script will upload the fetched secrets from Vault to the specified path in AWS Secrets Manager.
+<aws_profile>: AWS profile to use for uploading to Secrets Manager.
+This is optional.
+If not provided, the script will use the 'default' profile.

+## AWS Configuration
+If you plan to upload secrets to AWS Secrets Manager, you need to configure your AWS credentials by using the AWS CLI.
+The script uses boto3 to interact with AWS.

+Run aws configure --profile your_profile_name to set up a new profile, and enter your AWS Access Key ID, AWS Secret Access Key, Default region name, and Default output format when prompted.

+Slice Profiles - [development,production,sandbox]
+Profile regions - us-east-2

+You can then use the profiles by passing the profile name to the --aws_profile parameter when running the script.

 ## How to Use

 1. Clone this repository to your local machine.